SERVIR-Amazonia/barbados-training/ceo/03_Map-validation-with-CEO.md

 Open the CEO validation data .csv file in Google Sheets.
 Open the sheet called `area estimation`.

 The first section called `Sample Points Comparison Table` is where you input your data.
-In `D4:H8`, you insert your error matrix values, and in `M4:M8` you insert your pixel count values (from your pixel count .csv).
-You also calculate strata weights based on the percentage of total pixels that are in each stratum.
+The cells inside the top error matrix is where you insert your error matrix values, the column called Sum Strata Pixels is where you insert your pixel count values (from your pixel count .csv).

+**NOTE: The rest of the sheet's formulas are already set up for you You also calculate strata weights based on the percentage of total pixels that are in each stratum.**

 <img align="center" src="../images/ceo/GS_areaestimation1.png" hspace="15" vspace="10" width="700">